Events and Interaction

 - the pageCount event is supported by all the symbolic score components (gmn(f), gmnstream, musicxml(f)).
 It is triggered when the page count of the score changes.
 It is mainly intended to manage variable scores like gmnstream.

-- the newElement event is supported at scene level only and triggered when a new element is added to the scene.
+- the newElement event is supported at scene and application (/ITL) level and triggered when a new element is added to the scene or when a new scene is created.

 - the endPaint event is supported at scene level only and triggered after a scene has been painted.